Statistically significant tests of multiparticle quantum correlations based on randomized measurements: Experimental implications

-\textit{Experimental implications.}--- Lastly, in order to demonstrate the applicability of our framework, we refer to recent experiments producing GHZ states with limited fidelity \cite{10qExpGHZ,20qExpGHZ2a,20qExpGHZ1,20qExpGHZ2}.
+Lastly, in order to demonstrate the applicability of our framework, we refer to recent experiments producing GHZ states with limited fidelity \cite{10qExpGHZ,20qExpGHZ2a,20qExpGHZ1,20qExpGHZ2}.
 For instance, in Ref.~\cite{20qExpGHZ1} a GHZ state of $11$ qubits was produced with fidelity $F\approx 0.75$.
-By applying our formalism we can thus show that the state contains at least $5$- or $7$-particle entanglement by performing in total of the order of $10^5$ or $10^6$ measurements, respectively (see SM~\cite{SM} for the precise numbers).
-Note that these numbers are still moderate in comparison to performing a full state tomography.
-Furthermore, we can show that the $20$ qubit GHZ state of fidelity $F\approx 0.44$ (see Ref.~\cite{20qExpGHZ1}) contains at least $4$- or $5$-particle entanglement by performing in total of the order of $10^7$ measurements.
-We emphasize that such insights cannot be reached in terms of the fidelity, since fidelities up to $1/2$ can be reproduced by fully separable states.\\ \textit{Conclusions.}--- We have discussed statistical methods allowing for the characterization of multiparticle quantum systems based on randomized measurements.
-In particular, we presented novel criteria for the detection of different types of multiparticle correlations of $N$ qubit systems, including genuine multiparticle entanglement, based on the lowest non-vanishing moment only.
-Furthermore, we carried out a detailed analysis of the involved statistical errors enabling an estimation of the statistical significance of our methods.
-Lastly, we applied the developed framework in order to certify different types of multiparticle entanglement based on finite statistics and discussed applications to experiments in the noisy intermediate regime. \\
+By applying our formalism we can thus show that the state contains at least $5$- or $7$-particle entanglement by performing in total of the order of $10^5$ or $10^6$ measurements, respectively (see App.~\ref{app:ExpGHZstates}).
+Note that these numbers are still moderate as compared to a full state tomography.
+Furthermore, we show that the $20$ qubit GHZ state of fidelity $F\approx 0.44$ (see Ref.~\cite{20qExpGHZ1}) contains at least $4$- or $5$-particle entanglement by performing in total of the order of $10^7$ measurements.
+We emphasize that such insights cannot be reached in terms of the fidelity, since fidelities up to $1/2$ can be reproduced by fully separable states.\\